-Megan Yates is a consultant at Chess and helps customers to adopt technology and make the most of their IT investments.
-With over five years in the industry, her resume boasts some of the latest Microsoft accreditations, including Service Adoption Specialist.
+Megan Yates is Head of Business Sales at Chess and helps customers to adopt technology and make the most of their IT investments.
+With over seven years in the industry, her resume boasts some of the latest Microsoft accreditations, including Service Adoption Specialist.
 She's passionate about bridging the gap between culture and technology, and driving employee engagement.

 In this article, we cover:

 Why you should review your communication strategy >